From Auroras and Night Scapes

 Scott Base, Antarctica in mid-summer

 Scott Base as seen form out on the Ice Shelf.
 Observation Hill is in the background.
 McMurdo Station sits at the Base of Ob Hill on it's right hand side out of the picture.

 Scott Base, looking towards the dining area.

-The Scott Base Road Sign, originally built from spare parts in 1999 by carpenter Grant Shadbolt with tongue in cheek, has since become somewhat of a local landmark.
+The Scott Base Road Sign, originally built from spare parts in 1999 by carpenter Grant Shadbolt with tongue in cheek, became somewhat of a local landmark.

 Scott Tent.
 This is still the same basic design tent that was used by Scott and his men 100 years ago in Antarctica.
 Very reliable and practical for the local conditions.

 Sunrise sundog at Scott Base caused by ice crystals in the air

 Skidoo on the ice shelf in front of Black Island

 Skidoo amongst the re-frozen melt water channels in front of Black Island

 Vince's Cross, Hut Point Antarctica.